Macquarie Street Gatehouse: Sarah Jane Restall

-Mrs Sarah Jane Restall became the gatekeeper about 1927, shortly after her husband Robert Restall (1872–1927) died.
-He had lived and worked in Parramatta Park for several years, probably as a general labourer.
+Mrs Sarah Jane Restall became the gatekeeper about 1927, shortly after her husband died.
+Sarah lived at the Macquarie Street gatehouse for several years.

-Sarah was born in Brighton, England, in 1864, and she married Robert in 1895 on Portsea Island in Hampshire.
-The couple lived for some time in Horsham with Frederick George, a child Sarah had borne previously.
-In 1907, at the age of 25, Frederick decided to emigrate to Australia, and several years later Sarah and Robert followed him.
-Eventually they came to Sydney, and Robert found employment and accommodation in Parramatta Park.

-After Robert's death in 1927, Sarah lived at the Macquarie Street gatehouse for several years.
 Then, in 1932, she met Anton Dietmair, and they decided to marry.
 On the eve of their wedding, her friends held a surprise party in her home which was described in the local newspaper in the following terms:

 A number of the intimate friends of Mrs. Restall, of the Park Gate House, Macquarie-street, Parramatta, assembled at her residence on Wednesday night last to pay tribute to that lady on the eve of her marriage to Mr. A. Dietmair, which was to be quietly solemnised on the following day.
 The company, numbering 35, assembled at the Centennial Fountain at 7.30 and marched en masse to the home of Mrs. Restall.
-The guest of honor was greeted with hearty cheers and the singing of "For She's a Jolly Good Fellow." ...
+The guest of honor was greeted with hearty cheers and the singing of "For She's a Jolly Good Fellow" ...

 The company forthwith took control of the home, and set about to make the evening one to be remembered.
 The lawn was utilised for outdoor amusement, whilst the large drawing-room was devoted to games and dancing.
 Mr. Haylock was master of ceremonies, whilst Mr. A. Shortland ... supplied music on an accordion.

 The marriage, however, was not a success, and several years later Sarah obtained a divorce.
 She continued to live in Parramatta until she married again in 1941.
 Her husband was George Henry Wadsworth, who came from Victoria.
-After he died, she returned to Parramatta and lived there for the rest of her life.
-She died in 1945 at the age of 81 and is buried in Rookwood Cemetery.
+After he died, she returned to Parramatta and lived out her life in 1945 at the age of 81.